Fishing tournament: Fly fishing tournaments

 Fly fishing tournaments are competitive events in which anglers attempt to catch fish using fly fishing techniques, often with rules about fly selection, catch-and-release, and scoring based on size or number of fish.
 These events can focus on freshwater trout, salmon, or saltwater species, and are sometimes organized to raise funds for conservation efforts.

 Jackson Hole One Fly

 The Jackson Hole One Fly competition is a prestigious annual fly-fishing event held on the Snake River in the Jackson Hole region of Wyoming and the South Fork of the Snake River in Idaho.
 Founded in 1986, the event requires anglers to fish each day using only **one fly pattern** — a single fly per angler per day — and teams compete based on the number and size of trout caught and released.

 The competition also serves as a major fundraiser for trout habitat conservation and stream restoration projects, having raised millions of dollars for the Snake River basin.

-The event’s unique single-fly rule and charitable mission have made it a highlight of the fly-fishing calendar in North America.
-As Sports Illustrated noted in 1992, contestants are only allowed to use a single fly each day, creating a distinctive challenge even for experienced anglers.
+The event is a notable North American fly-fishing competition defined by its charitable mission and a specific rule.
+According to Sports Illustrated, participants are limited to a single fly per day, a requirement that provides a technical challenge for anglers.